-The petitioning student organization shall hire a Referendum Coordinator, whose actions shall be overseen by the Oversight Committee.
+The petitioning student organization shall propose to the Oversight Committee a candidate for the position of hire a Referendum Coordinator, who shall be interviewed and hired at the discretion of whose actions shall be overseen by the Oversight Committee.
 The Referendum Coordinator may be a voluntary or paid position.
 Where necessary, the Referendum Coordinator may hire an assistant after first securing the approval of the Oversight Committee and the petitioning student organization.